Court Filing Services · All 50 States

 Choose the dispatch speed that fits your deadline

 Quoted timing assumes the court is operating normally and the filing is in proper format.
-Court closures, e-file portal outages, and rejection cycles can affect any tier — we'll flag those at intake.
+Closures, e-file portal outages, and rejection cycles can affect any tier — we flag those at intake.

 Routine

-Standard filing dispatch for matters without immediate deadline pressure.
-Suitable for most non-urgent civil filings, motion practice, and discovery responses.
+Standard dispatch for filings without immediate deadline pressure — most non-urgent civil filings, motion practice, and discovery responses.

-From intake to file-stamp confirmation, six clean steps
+From intake to file-stamp confirmation, without the guesswork

-A predictable workflow built around each court's actual filing procedures.
+A predictable workflow built around each court's actual filing procedures — you always know where the filing stands.

 1

-You submit the documents and target court.
-We confirm the destination, identify the filing method (e-file vs paper), and quote in writing including any anticipated court-assessed fees.
+You send the documents and target court.
+We confirm the destination, identify the filing method (e-file vs paper), and quote in writing — including any anticipated court fees.

 2

-Documents are reviewed for caption format, page numbering, signature blocks, exhibit bookmarking, and any local rule requirements.
+Documents are reviewed for caption format, page numbering, signature blocks, exhibit bookmarking, and local-rule requirements.
 We catch issues before the clerk does.

 3

-Filing is routed through the destination court's required method — PACER/CM/ECF, state e-file portal, or runner dispatch to the clerk's window for paper filing.
+The filing is routed through the required method — PACER/CM/ECF, a state e-file portal, or a runner at the clerk's window — and court fees are tendered with it.

 4

-If the clerk rejects for a technical issue, we coordinate the correction with you and refile — typically same business day.
-Your deadline is protected throughout.
+If the clerk rejects for a technical issue, we correct and refile — usually same day, deadline protected.
+Once accepted, you get file-stamped copies and written confirmation.

 Why Served 123